AdrienJarretier/mj-polls/README.md

 You will be asked which adress and port should be used to run the app. (default is 127.0.0.1:3000).

-Now, go ahead and spread the world that majority judgment should replace current systems to allow more honest and mathematically sound votes!
+Now, go ahead and spread the word that majority judgment should replace current systems to allow more honest and mathematically sound votes!

 ---